Skip to main content

 • Enable the federal government to accelerate the adoption of cloud computing.

-• Create transparent standards and processes for security authorizations
+• Create transparent standards and processes for security authorizations.

 • Allow agencies to leverage security authorizations on a government-wide scale.